nicollasricas/vscode-deck/README.md

 **Only the active session will receive the commands.**

+**If you are connected remotely through SSH, you should add a forward into your SSH config.**

+> RemoteForward 48969 127.0.0.1:48969

+Thanks to **[rettgerst](https://github.com/rettgerst)** for pointing this out [here](https://github.com/nicollasricas/vscode-streamdeck/issues/4#issuecomment-674471109).

 ## Getting Commands ID

 In Visual Studio Code open _File->Preferences->Keyboard Shortcuts_, find the command you want, right-click it and _Copy Command Id_.